-Up to the north is the lovely island of Usedom.
+Up to the north is the lovely island of Usedom and one of my favourite hidden gems in Germany.
 Once you get to this Baltic Sea island that’s shared between Germany and Poland, all your city woes and stresses will just melt away amid the stunning beaches, pristine nature parks and lovely piers.
 Ahlbeck Pier is believed to be the oldest such structure in Germany, having opened to the public in 1899 and stretches 280 meters from Imperial Beach out into the Baltic Sea — you’ll feel like you’re walking on water.
 Also while in Usedom, step inside Stawa Młyny, a lighthouse in the shape of a windmill, for an illuminating time; and with all that water, sail away.
 And given the bracing Baltic air, Usedom is spa heaven.

 Distance from Berlin: 193km

 Slightly nearer to home but still one of the great places for refreshing day trips from Berlin is the charming German city of Dresden.
 If you wish to immerse yourself in high art, culture and beautiful architecture, this is the place to be.
 Decadent Zwinger Palace is definitely one place you can’t miss while in Dresden.
 This expansive, Baroque-style building began life in 1718 and today it’s no longer home to aristocracy, but open to the public for its Old Masters Picture Gallery, Dresden Porcelain Collection and Royal Cabinet of Mathematical and Physical Instruments.
 Other attractions of interest on day trips from Berlin to Dresden include the Semperoper opera house, the Dresden Frauenkirche Lutheran church and Dresden Castle.